asazonov/MobileMiddleware/report.md

 ### REST

+Representational state transfer (REST) is a set of principles that uses Web standards (such as HTTP and URL) to structure application-to-application communication.
 The system operates through a REST API, the registry offering various methods to clients (e.g. '/register_producer', '/request_brokers') which are called via GET requests.

+## Components
+### Registry

+### Broker

+### Producer

+### Consumer

+# Implementation

 ## Components